 32. Residential property prices had risen steadily after the Global Financial Crisis of 2008-9 until Q3 2013 and the government increased land supply correspondingly.
 Fuelled by the low interest rate environment and economic recovery from the GFC, non-landed residential property prices appreciated by 56.2 percent from Q2 2009 to Q3 2013 (Figure 27).
-To ensure housing affordability and financial stability, the Singapore government increased the land supply after the GFC (Figure 28) and, at the same time, introduced a number of macro-prudential measures to cool the property market.
+To ensure housing affordability and financial stability, the Singapore government increased specifically disclose any rebates received from selling new bond issuances to clients prior to each transaction."
+Residential properties in Singapore include public housing (HDB), private landed housing and private non-landed.
+This section focuses on private non-landed only.
+This is because this sector draws great attention in housing market development, and its price and rental is the leading indicator for HDB.